 On his microblog, Meng Lin the leader of Beijing Ark of Love (北京爱之方舟) related the statistics from a rapid assessment report.
 Over 80 percent of NGOs in the field of HIV/AIDS prevention and treatment have felt the impact of the frozen funds.
 Meng said the freezing of the Global Fund’s assistance to China will undoubtedly be a great blow to grassroots organizations.
 Looking at the situation just six months after the freeze, cases of unemployment are already starting to appear.

 Cai Lingping, the leader of the National AIDS Information Network (CHAIN) 全国艾滋病信息资源网络 says that if we are to assess the impact of the temporary freezing by the Global Fund on NGOs, we first have to differentiate between exactly what types of NGOs were carrying out Global Fund projects.
 Ping’s understanding is that aside from associations and institutes of learning, community organizations can also be divided into several types.
 The first is spontaneous organizations.
 These organizations already existed and were already undertaking community services and advocacy work before the Global Fund entered China.
 Thus it would be possible for them to continue without the Global Fund.
 The second type is the project-induced organization.
 This type of organization was conceived and born of the Global Fund, established for a specific target group.
 However, their main purpose is to complete work on the Global Fund projects.
 Those organizations that developed may continue their work even without the Global Fund.
 Those that have not developed will dissolve.
 The third type is the parasitic organization.
 The staff of this type of organization belong either to the CDC or are part of intervention teams for high risk groups, therefore, regardless of whether or not there is Global Fund aid, they will continue their original line of work.
-This type of organization is also what many in the community call “fake organizations3”.
+This type of organization is also what many in the community call “fake organizations ((Editor’s Note: These parasitic organizations, in other words, are created by officials, or those with official connections, to mimic grassroots organizations in order to gain funding.))”.
 From the above, we can see the complicated composition of NGOs related to the Global Fund.
 The impact felt by different types of organizations will also differ.

 AIBO’s Chang explained that, before the RCC program, different rounds of the Global Fund projects had different definitions for non-governmental and community organizations.
 This process is being continually redefined.
 However, the process of refinement is also one of increasing clarity, for example, in the beginning, GONGOs were also considered non-governmental organizations.
 Later, more detailed distinctions between community-based organizations (CBOs), social organizations (SOs or shetuan), and other types of organizations were made.
-Nonetheless, there are still huge disagreements, as parties with different interests have separate understandings of social organizations4.
+Nonetheless, there are still huge disagreements, as parties with different interests have separate understandings of social organizations ((Editor’s Note: This paragraph shows how complex and ambiguous the public welfare, civil society sector is.
+CBOs are generally small groups or organizations working in urban or rural communities and are often not registered.
+SOs are registered with Civil Affairs, and many of them are GONGOs, yet they see themselves as the equivalent of NGOs or nonprofits.
+What constitutes a NGO or nonprofit is often in the eyes of the beholder.)).

 Chang is a critic of the Global Fund.
-He manages China’s largest email group for HIV/AIDS, which once held a protest called “Get Lost Global Fund” (“全球基金滚蛋”) organized by people infected with HIV. (email@example.com).
-He says that among the various levels of organizations implementing Global Fund projects, there is a lot of “creation and fabrication of organizations” for the purpose of laundering money5.
+He manages China’s largest email group for HIV/AIDS, which once held a protest called “Get Lost Global Fund” (“全球基金滚蛋”) organized by people infected with HIV. (firstname.lastname@example.org).
+He says that among the various levels of organizations implementing Global Fund projects, there is a lot of “creation and fabrication of organizations” for the purpose of laundering money ((Editor’s Note: This is a frequent complaint about HIV/AIDs groups in China where the sudden influx of Global Fund money has led to groups being created to tap into the funding without being held accountable for their work.)).

 Chang also believes that the current system for implementation of Global Fund projects has hurt the development of civil society: “Now, when community organizations have no money, they don’t get anything done.
 In the past, we were helping people to help themselves, we were taking on responsibility.
 Now if we make up a questionnaire for our research, if there’s no money, then no one fills in your questionnaire.”
 He believes that up until now, those most needing regulation were not government but grassroots organizations.
 The Global Fund has had some negative consequences.
 Doing a Global Fund project worth 20,000-30,000 RMB, you will often hear that half of the money made its way back to the leader of the organization.
 “The development of grassroots organizations needs to go through a process, that is understandable, but the key is, when there are people ‘doing wrong,’ we need to have a mechanism to redress this.
 But these organizations, in order to complete a Global Fund project, will cover up ‘wrongdoing’ and even assist in the falsifications.”
 He believes that the heart of solving this issue is in opening up the registration process of organizations.